machineware-gmbh/vcml/doc/build.md

     You can also build a debug version of SystemC, by appending `--debug` to the command.

-    After running the script, the `SYSTEMC_HOME` environment variable must be set, so that VCML's build system can find SystemC.
+    After running the script, the `SYSTEMC_HOME` environment variable must be set, so that the build system of VCML can find SystemC.
 The helper script will print the correct value at the end of the execution.
     This allows you to run the following command:
     ```sh